 It's been a while since Android Lollipop was unveiled, but a lot of your handsets still don't have it, as it's down to individual manufacturers to bring it to their devices.

-That takes time, but we're finally seeing it trickle out to ever more phones, and many manufacturers have also revealed when they plan to roll out the update.
+That takes time, but we're seeing it trickle out to ever more phones, and many manufacturers have also revealed when they plan to roll out the update.

 We're constantly updating this article as new information emerges so read on for details about your specific device and manufacturer and remember to check back regularly.